 |PrintPage||Like pages, but specialized for print (PDF preview, rendering options, ...)|

 |PrintContainer||Organizing print pages in chapters and render them all together.|

 Many documents types are tight to the MVC and therefore they need a underlying controller/action and a template.
 They are directly specified in the document settings in the admin interface:

 Not all of them are necessary, the table below shows which configurations are possible:

-Pimcore is shipped with a default controller containing a default action, which is called when only a template is given to the document, you can edit the defaults in Settings > System Settings.
+Pimcore is shipped with a default controller containing a default action, which is called when only a template is given to the document.

 Properties are very powerful in combination with documents.
 Below, you can find some examples where properties can be very useful for the use with documents.

 - Navigation - If you build the navigation based on the document-tree, sometimes you need special settings for the frontend, like separators or highlightings.